llama-community/aave-crv-interest-rate-updates/README.md

 2. Sets the new borrow cap factor for the liquidity pool:

-The function used to set the borrow cap comes from the `@aave-address-book` library
+The function used to set the borrow cap comes from the `aave-address-book` library

 ```
 /**